MadhuAtBerkeley/v3/week03/hw/README.md

 3. MQTT forwarder

-    This spins up the forwarder that connects with both broker, so make sure the broker is up on VSI as well (see below).
+    This spins up the forwarder that connects with both broker.
+So the remote broker in the cloud must be started before running forwarder.

     * Build the image